JordanMajd/Electronic_Life/README.md

     this.p2 = 'nope';
   };

-  //return interface to expose what you want to be public return self;
+  // return interface to expose what you want to be public return self;
 }

-//note: no need for new keyword var myParentClos = ParentClosureObj('one', 'two');
+// notice: no need for new keyword var myParentClos = ParentClosureObj('one', 'two');
 var myChildClos = ChildClosureObj('two','three');
 ```